Kagzi India

 Our Chapter Begins

-Founded in Sanganer, Jaipur, Kagzi Industries was established to carry this living tradition into a global marketplace - with innovation, sustainability, and absolute respect for the craft.
-We are not the beginning of this story.
-We are its latest, proudest chapter.
+Founded in Sanganer, Jaipur, Kagzi Industries was established to carry this living tradition into a global marketplace — with innovation, sustainability, and absolute respect for the craft.
+As a handmade in India paper company, we create handmade products using recycled paper.

 Our Chapter Begins